 The key is C major throughout, but there's a hint of the relative minor key, A minor, due to the chromatically altered note, G#, leading to the note, A in bars 13 and 29.
 The succeeding bars soon cancel that effect and reconfirm C major as the true key.
 Hinting at a key change without actually following it through is called tonicisation.

 Timing and Tempo

 The metre (beat grouping) is 'simple triple time' and notated with a three-four time signature.
-Choose a tempo at which you can play the second section comfortably and make that the tempo for parts.
-In other words, resist the temptation to play the easy first part too fast or there will be a disappointingly noticeable slow-down when you get to section 2 - the fast part.
+Choose a tempo at which you can play the second section comfortably and make that the tempo for both sections.
+In other words, resist the temptation to play the easy first part too fast or there will be a disappointingly noticeable slow-down when you get to section 2—the fast part.

 Mauro Giuliani was an Italian guitar composer and performer.
 He was born in 1781 in Bisceglie and died in Naples in 1829.
-He composed over a hundred and fifty works for guitar, and is one of the most important names in classical guitar studies.
+He composed over 150 works for guitar and is one of the most important names in classical guitar studies.
 In addition to highly complex and technically demanding guitar concertos, he wrote a lot of easy classical guitar pieces that are accessible to beginner classical guitar students.